Like modern software development, improving code quality is a collaborative effort – and collaborations need teams.

 - Did we meet our quality and style goals for this period?

-Use the answers to tune your analysis (by configuring engines and/or checks) and inform your code review process
+Use the answers to tune your analysis (by configuring plugins and/or checks) and inform your code review process

 At first, don't focus too much on your overall project score or improving legacy code.
 Instead, focus on the quality of code that is added or modified from this point forward.
 There are just two guidelines you need to keep in mind to observe your code quality improving, your communication getting easier, and your results coming faster: